Thinking of adding a skylight to your home? Here’s what you need to know about skylight installation

 The 5 Big Benefits of Skylights

-Balanced light: Skylights flood your home with natural sunlight.
+Balanced light: Skylights bring natural light into your home all year long.
 They bring balance to the light in any room and reduce harsh glare.
 They make your living space more open and inviting.
 This helps during the long summer days in Oregon and Washington.

 Health and mood: Sunlight triggers the cues your brain and eyes need to manage your circadian rhythms, which helps keep you healthy, happy, and productive.

 Save energy and money: You use less energy for artificial light when you rely more on natural light.
 This is good for the environment.
-It also means your utility bills are lower.
+Improved energy efficiency also means your utility bills are lower.

 Better ventilation: Skylights draw warm air up to vent through the skylight.
 This cools a room and brings in the fresh air.